AriFordsham/GHCWiki/design/warnings/wcompat.md

 > If somebody enables `-Wall`, they're already asking for some noise.
 > Especially since `-Wall`'s effect changes with each GHC release.

+- The user may expect that `-Wall` enables all warnings; adding more ad-hoc exceptions than already exist further breaks this expectation.

-#### Arguments against opt-out/**for A. opt-in** style
+#### Arguments against opt-out/**for (A) opt-in** style

-- Opting out while supporting pre GHC8 needs to actively add boilerplate in cabal files to silence GHC:
+- Packages insisting on `-Wall` cleanliness while supporting pre-GHC-8.0 need to add boilerplate in their cabal files to silence compatibility warnings:

   ```wiki
     ghc-options: -Wall